dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 9.6.
 Pets to Cattle :white_check_mark:

 <!-- un-utilized resources -->
-One challenge big companies can have when their developers has direct access to the cloud resources is that cloud services gets created and forgotten about.
-These resources may have been created by accident or just used for a quick experiment.
+One challenge big companies can have when their developers have direct access to the cloud resources is that cloud services get created and forgotten about.
+These resources may have been created accidentally or just used for a quick experiment.
 Other reasons could be that the resource is irrecoverable because the Terraform state was lost.
-The company ends up being charged for these un-utilized resources each month, because the company lack the knowledge if the services are actually used or not, and the company is too scared of deleting the resources because they may be in use.
+The company ends up being charged for these unutilized resources each month because it lacks the knowledge if the services are actually used or not, and the company is too scared of deleting the resources because they may be in use.
 Tools like Crossplane and ArgoCD can limit or mitigate this risk.

 <!-- orphan -->
-ArgoCD has a feature to display all "orphan" resources that is not handled by ArgoCD (meaning it is no longer or never was checked into git).
+ArgoCD has a feature to display all "orphan" resources not handled by ArgoCD (meaning it is no longer or never was checked into git).
 This is great for getting an overview of resources stored as infrastructure as code.
 Finding these cases can be essential in eliminating a false sense of security of the system being re-creatable should it go down.
-If these cases are not detected you may think for that you can re-create your production cluster without any issues, but in reality your services depend on a resource that was created manually and never checked into git.
+If these cases are not detected, you may think that you can re-create your production cluster without any issues, but in reality, your services depend on a resource that was created manually and never checked into git.

 <!-- Pets to Cattle -->
-If you lose trust in the reproducibility of your infrastructure you start treating you infrastructure as pets, that you have to protect at all cost.
-Having a `core cluster` that managed many `app clusters` helps you go from [_Pets to Cattle_](https://www.youtube.com/watch?v=Od7e6hqis7A&ab_channel=PrismaCloudbyPaloAltoNetworks).
-The easier it is to spin up new cluster the less we will treat our infrastructure as "pets" [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)].
-The implementation in this paper can in theory manage an infinite number of disposable `app clusters`.
+If you lose trust in the reproducibility of your infrastructure, you start treating your infrastructure as pets that you have to protect at all costs.
+Having a `core cluster` that manages many `app clusters` helps you go from [_Pets to Cattle_](https://www.youtube.com/watch?v=Od7e6hqis7A&ab_channel=PrismaCloudbyPaloAltoNetworks).
+The easier it is to spin up new clusters, the less we will treat our infrastructure as "pets" [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)].
+This paper's implementation can manage an infinite number of disposable `app clusters`.

 ## 9.7.
 Streamlining your codebase :white_check_mark:

-The setup described in this paper is build only using 2 file types: `.yaml` and `makefiles`. `.yaml` is used for declaring the state of the whole infrastructure-configuration - while `makefiles` are only for the initial bootstrapping.
-Everything is declared as _Infrastructure as Code_ and check into git (_GitOps_).
+The setup described in this paper is built only using 2 file types: `.yaml` and `makefiles`. `.yaml` is used for declaring the state of the entire infrastructure-configuration, while `makefiles` are only for the initial bootstrapping.
+Everything is declared as _Infrastructure as Code_ and checked into git (_GitOps_).

 "Since Crossplane makes use of Kubernetes, it uses many of the same tools and processes, enabling more efficiency for users - without the need to learn and maintain entirely new tools" [[source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
-This creates and extremely streamlined infrastructure, because it does not require knowledge about e.g Terraform, Ansible, or multiple scripting languages.
-I will consider this a huge benefit of this setup.
+This creates a highly streamlined infrastructure because it does not require knowledge about e.g., Terraform, Ansible, or multiple scripting languages.
+This is a huge benefit of this setup.

 ## 9.8.
 Bootstrapping Problem :white_check_mark:

-Every automatic process require some manual task to start the process.
-This initial task/command can not be declarative, since a command is by definition is imperative.
+Every automatic process requires some manual task to start the process.
+This initial task/command can not be declarative since a command is, by definition, imperative.

-In order to simplify the setup-process as much as possible, we aim to make the bootstrapping as simple, clean and error-safe as possible.The only bootstrapping done in this implementation is setting starting a cluster (used as `core-cluster`) and then installing ArgoCD on it.
-The rest of the setup is handled automaticity by ArgoCD with a declarative/eventual consistency approach.
+In order to simplify the setup process as much as possible, we aim to make the bootstrapping as simple, clean, and error-safe as possible.
+The only bootstrapping done in this implementation is setting starting a cluster (used as `core-cluster`) and then installing ArgoCD on it.
+The rest of the setup is handled automatically by ArgoCD with a declarative/eventual consistency approach.

-The bootstrapping done in this implementation does not touch logging, monitoring, ingress, crossplane-related-stuff, helm-charts, etc, which you could be forced to install sequentially through a imperative script.
+The bootstrapping in this implementation does not touch logging, monitoring, ingress, crossplane-related-stuff, Helm Charts, etc., which you could be forced to install sequentially through an imperative script.

 The main point is that we can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
-We would argue that this bootstrapping is fairly minimal, since it only does 2 steps.
-1: Spin up core-cluster (locally or on cloud provider), 2: install and setup ArgoCD.
+I would argue that this bootstrapping is fairly minimal since it only does 2 steps.
+1: Spin up core-cluster (locally or on cloud provider), 2: Install and setup ArgoCD.

 ## 9.9.
 Multiple core-clusters (missing image) :white_check_mark:

 <!-- problem -->
-Running multiple instances of a `core-cluster`s simultaneously doesn't work well.
-You can easily spin up multiple `core-cluster`s at the same time - E.g. running a `core-cluster` on GCP and running another instance one locally.
+Running multiple instances of a `core-cluster`s simultaneously does not work well.
+You can easily spin up multiple `core-cluster`s at the same time - E.g., running a `core-cluster` on GCP and running another instance locally.
 The problem is that they each have their own internal desired state and may work against each other.
 One cluster may want to create a given resource on a cloud provider, while another may want to delete that resource.
-This results in race-conditions and unpredictable behaviour.
+This results in race conditions and unpredictable behavior.

 <!-- solution -->
-So the next question is how you test a configuration for the `core-cluster` if you can't spin up a new one, without it competing with the current version running.
+So the next question is how you test a configuration for the `core-cluster` if you cannot spin up a new one without it competing with the current version running.
 The only way to allow multiple `core-cluster`s to be run simultaneously is to run a complete copy of all your resources.
-So the copy could be named `core-cluster-copy` which then created e.g. a `prod-cluster-copy` and `aws-database-copy` and so on.
-It is fairly straight forward code-wise, so it is doable, but this would effectively double your cost infrastructure cost if you wanted to to a proper test of the `core-cluster`.
+So the copy could be named `core-cluster-copy`, which is then created, e.g., a `prod-cluster-copy` and `aws-database-copy` and so on.
+It is fairly straightforward code-wise, so it is doable, but this would effectively double your cost infrastructure cost if you wanted to do a proper test of the `core-cluster`.

 //insert image maybe //